student10045/Python-Workshop/README.md

 File 6: Students will be able to implement functions.
 File 7: Students will be able to implement classes.
 File 8: Students will be able to implement inheretance.
-File 9: Students will be able to implement dataFrames and sequences.
+File 9: Students will be able to implement dataFrames and series.